desbma/pacman-hooks/README.md

 However it is written in Rust and uses a thread pool for **much faster** processing (runs in ~1.3s on my machine with ~90 AUR packages, compared to ~14s for the above Bash code).

+The hook also detects broken Systemd links for enabled services in `/etc/systemd/{user,system}/*.target.*`.

 ### pacdiff